ADULT CLASSES

 *Completion prerequisite for Intermediate Acting

-6 weeks, one 2.5-hr. class per week: $480 + tax
+6 weeks, one 2-hr. class per week: $540 + tax

-INTERMEDIATE ACTING (*SPECIAL SCHEDULE)
+INTERMEDIATE ACTING

-Using the “Three Ables” as a guideline (being Amiable, Available, Amenable), further on-camera monologue and scene work encourages strong choices both in character development and in scene partnership while learning about what it takes to be a professional actor.
+Having completed the Intro class, students delve into the world of on-camera acting, developing their skills and awareness when it comes to on-set Film & TV acting and audition technique.
+Using the “Three Ables” as a guideline (being Amiable, Available, Amenable), further on-camera monologue and scene work encourages strong choices both in confidence and in self-awareness—all while learning about professional acting via self-taping skills.

-*Completion prerequisite for Advanced Acting for Camera.
+*Completion prerequisite for Advanced Acting for Film and Television.

-5 weeks, one 3-hr. class per week: $480 + tax
+6 weeks, one 2-hr. class per week: $540 + tax

-ADVANCED ACTING FOR CAMERA
+ADVANCED ACTING FOR FILM & TV

 STARTS: TBA

-5 weeks, one 2-hr. class per week: $400 + tax
+8 weeks, one 2-hr. class per week: $720 + tax

 GROUP WRITING CLASSES